muldjord/occurity/README.md

   ...
 </chart>
 ```
-Must be nested in the 'charts' node.
+Must be nested in the `group` node.
 This defines a single chart to be used by the software.
 It supports the following attributes, some of which are required:
-* caption="Caption" <-- The caption that is shown on-screen in VisuTest
+* caption="Caption" <-- The caption that is shown on-screen in VisuTest.
 * type="optotype" (required) <-- The chart type.
-Currently supports 'optotype' and 'svg'
+Currently supports `optotype` and `svg`.
-* bgcolor="white" <-- Sets the background color of the chart (can be 'black', 'white' or hex as '#AABBCC')
+* bgcolor="white" <-- Sets the background color of the chart (can be `black`, `white` or hex as `#AABBCC`).
-* sizelock="true" <-- If this is set to true and you switch to another chart with the same attribute within the same group, it will, if possible, inherit the size of the previous chart, giving a consistent size between size and chart changes
+* sizelock="true" <-- If this is set to true and you switch to another chart with the same attribute within the same group, it will, if possible, inherit the size of the previous chart, giving a consistent size between size and chart changes.

 ##### 'optotype' chart type specific
 * optotype="sloan" (required) <-- Which optotype is used by this chart.
 This MUST correspond to the name of a subdirectory located in the `optotypes` subfolder.
-In this case `optotypes/sloan`
+In this case `optotypes/sloan`.
 * startsize="0.1" <-- Sets optotype size on initialization.
-Size must match with a size from a 'row' below
+Size must match with a size from a `row` below.

 ###### 'row' node
-Must be nested inside a 'chart' node.
-A single 'row' node defines a row in the chart.
+Must be nested inside a `chart` node.
+A single `row` node defines a row in the chart.
 It has the following format:
 ```
 <row size="0.1">NCKZO</row>
-<row size="0.1">one;two;three</row>
+<row size="0.1">one;two;three;four;five</row>
 ```
-Size tells which size is needed for the row (required).
+Size defines the size used by the row (required).
 This is defined as 0.1 being equal to 5 arc-minutes at a distance of 6 meters.

 You can fill in the contents of a row in two different ways.
 Either by simply entering the letters that should be used.
 These letters MUST correspond to the filenames of the optotype specific subdirectory located in the `optotypes` subdirectory.
-In the first examples above the files must be called `N.svg` and so on.
+In the first examples above the files must be called `N.svg`, `C.svg` and so on.

-The second way is by using semicolons to separate the optotype signs, which correspond to the filenames of the optotype specific subdirectory located in the `optotypes` subdirectory.
-In the second examples this would require files to be names `one.svg` and so on.
+The second way is by using semicolons to separate the optotypes, which correspond to the filenames of the optotype specific subdirectory located in the `optotypes` subdirectory.
+In the second examples this would require files to be named `one.svg`, `two.svg` and so on.

 ##### 'svg' chart type specific
-* source="filename.svg" <-- The filename containing the SVG you want to use
+* source="filename.svg" <-- The filename containing the SVG you want to use.

 ###### 'layer' node
-Must be nested inside a 'chart' node.
+Must be nested inside a `chart` node.
 Defines a layer from inside an SVG to be displayed on the chart.
 It has the following format:
 ```
 <layer id="layername"/>
 ```
 You can add as many layer nodes as you'd like.
 VisuTest can then switch between them with the left/right arrow keys.
+SVG's and their layers can be created with the open source software [Inkscape](https://inkscape.org/).

 ### config.ini
 You can configure several options of VisuTest to fit your needs.
-The first time VisuTest is started, the preferences dialog will appear on screen.
+The first time VisuTest is started the preferences dialog will appear on screen.
 Remember to set everything up appropriately.
-To change these setting later, either press the 'p' key on the keyboard and change the values using the arrow keys, or simply edit the 'config.ini' file in any editor.
+To change these setting later, either press the `p` key on the keyboard and change the values using the arrow keys, or simply edit the `config.ini` file in any editor.
 * physDistance=310 <-- The distance from the monitor to the patient in centimeters.
+This MUST be set correctly in order for VisuTest to show the optotypes at their correct sizes.
-* physHeight=281 <-- The physical height of the actual screen area in millimeters.
-Be aware that this is ONLY the area where actual pixels are present on the screen.
-You should NOT include the plastic bezel.
+* rulerWidth=125 <-- The physical width of the ruler shown in the preferences dialog in millimeters.
+This MUST be set correctly in order for VisuTest to show the optotypes at their correct sizes.
 * chartsXml="charts.xml" <-- Allows you to override the default xml file that defines the charts.
-Default is 'charts.xml'.
+Default is `charts.xml`.
 * optotypesDir="your/optotypes/folder" <-- Defines the optotypes folder to load chart optotypes from.
-Default is './optotypes'
+Default is `optotypes`.
 * redValue=210 <-- Sets the red color value or SVG charts.
-To make this work, the initial red color of the SVG elements has to be '#d20000'.
+To make this work, the initial red color of the SVG elements has to be `#d20000`.
 * greenValue=210 <-- Sets the green color value or SVG charts.
-To make this work, the initial green color of the SVG elements has to be '#00d200'.
+To make this work, the initial green color of the SVG elements has to be `#00d200`.
-* sizeResetTime=240 <-- After this many seconds of inactivity, the charts will reset back to the initial size as set in charts.xml.
+* sizeResetTime=240 <-- After this many seconds of inactivity, the charts will reset back to the startsize as defined in `charts.xml`.
 * hibernateTime=140 <-- After this many minutes of inactivity, the monitor will turn off to avoid burn-in.
+You can turn it back on by pressing `q`.

 ## Releases